-The good news is that being from another state doesn’t need to put you at a disadvantage.
+The good news is that being from another state doesn’t need to put you at a disadvantage in a job search.
 You just need to mention relocation on your resume in a way that helps you compete with local candidates seeking the same job.
 Here are some of the best strategies to help you manage any out-of-state job search, and minimize the concerns employers may have about dealing with relocation issues.

 Before you even begin to mention relocation on your resume, remember that many employers are reluctant to hire out-of-state candidates.
 There are many reasons for this, but they all typically boil down to one thing: the company’s time and expense.
-The fact is that there are often increased costs associated with hiring candidates from out-of-state.
+There are often increased costs associated with hiring candidates from out-of-state.
 In many instances, local candidates are typically available to begin work shortly after being hired.
 That isn’t always the case when candidates live in another state.

-If your relocation is dependent on landing a job, then you would need to mention it on your resume and cover letter.
+If your relocation is dependent on landing a job, then you need to mention that fact somewhere on your resume and/or cover letter.

 In this case, you would mention relocation on your resume and discuss it in more detail on your cover letter.

 You could mention it at the top of your resume and use one of the following:

 - Willing to relocate to Florida (if it’s a specific location)

 Related: when your relocation depends on landing a job and a certain starting salary, read this post, too: How To Include Desired Salary In a Cover Letter

 Many job seekers make the mistake of listing the city they’re relocating to, and only bring up intentions to relocate when it comes time for the interview.
 This scramble makes you look unprofessional and dishonest–not a good impression to make on a potential employer!

 Instead, if you’re planning to relocate at a later time and to a certain area, you should mention that on the top of your resume.